Employee Incentive Programs – why introducing a new healthy behavior, and making it stick, is challenging.

 Only paying participation incentives up front: Paying out incentives only at the start of a program means there’s no continuous reward for participation.
 Because celebrating small successes along the journey to achieving major milestones is critical to habit formation and long-term change, incentives that are only provided up front have little impact on long-term behavior change.

 Only paying incentives for reaching outcomes: End goals aren’t enough to get people to start and maintain good health habits.
 In fact, providing incentives only after the final goal is achieved can be just as ineffective as giving participants the entire incentive at the beginning of the program.
 You are always working against a natural present bias!

 Earning incentive points for pretty much anything: A list of hundreds of things you can do in a day may seem flexible, but it can lead to employees focusing on gaming the system for points without encouraging any behavior change.

 Using negative reinforcement without considering the cultural consequences: Negative reinforcement can be a culture killer, and take a negative toll on employee engagement.

 An incentive’s value isn’t aligned with the time, effort, or energy needed to earn it: Life-changing goals, like quitting smoking, aren’t just about bad habits – they’re often about a complete lifestyle overhaul or even addiction.

 Incentives are helping employees start and maintain healthy habits.
-Incentives are also effective in driving long-term, sustainable behaviour change.
+Incentives are also effective in driving long-term, sustainable behavior change.
 To get the most out of incentives, you must be strategic in your approach.
 Regularly evaluate your program’s effectiveness and value to ensure you have the right mix of incentives and that you’re not over- or under-spending.
-Take into account the natural challenges, like behavioural economics, that can hurt any wellbeing program, as well.
-Ultimately, well-designed and implemented wellbeing program incentives will motivate, energise, and engage your employees in forming healthy habits that matter.
+Take into account the natural challenges, like behavioral economics, that can hurt any wellbeing program, as well.
+Ultimately, well-designed and implemented wellbeing program incentives will motivate, energize, and engage your employees in forming healthy habits that matter.